-Participants will have the opportunity to perform in a skit at at the end directed by actor Ned Fitzgerald.
-Costumes and props will be provided.
-Funding for the workshop is being provided by the Friends of the Fiske Library.
-The program is free but canned good donations will be gratefully accepted for the Wrentham Food Pantry.
-Family and friends are invited to the skit.
+Participants performed in a skit at the end directed by actor Ned Fitzgerald.
+Costumes and props were provided.
+Funding for the workshop was provided by the Friends of the Fiske Library.
+The program was free but canned good donations were gratefully accepted for the Wrentham Food Pantry.
+Family and friends were invited to the skit.

 Shakespeare came to town and community members enjoyed learning about The Bard at Dean College